-As of Ch 19, the death toll among the Pleides is four with Niko, Satomi & Saki turning into witches & Mirai getting decapitated by Saki's witch.
+At the end the death toll among the Pleides is four, with Niko, Satomi & Saki turning into witches & Mirai getting decapitated by Saki's witch.

 Love Confession: In a tragic scene, Mirai proclaims her love for Saki, who has just turned into a witch.
 Mirai is then quickly decapitated and killed by her witch form.

 Magitek: The Pleiades have a smart-phone application that can upload the magical wavelengths created by witches into Soul Gems, to make it easier to track them.